Below are the legal practice area definitions and regional variations used by Chambers to rank lawyers and law firms in the UK Guide.

 This section ranks law firms and lawyers who advise third sector clients on all types of contentious and non-contentious matters, ranging from sector-specific advice on constitutional and governance issues or public benefit requirements, to more general advice on corporate, property, employment and tax issues.

-The Legacy Disputes subtable recognises those who represent charities in disputes surrounding legacies left in a will.
+The separate Legacy Disputes table recognises those who represent charities in disputes surrounding legacies left in a will.
 Please note, we do not accept work on behalf of individuals challenging legacies as this is covered in Private Wealth Disputes, a section in our High Net Worth guide.

 Civil Liberties & Human Rights

 This section covers issues relating to the Human Rights Act 1998 and the European Convention on Human Rights.
-It includes a Prison Law subtable, which highlights firms that specialise in prisoners' rights.
-The section also includes a spotlight table that recognises lawyers and law firms who represent clients on international human rights issues.
+It includes a Prison Law table, which highlights firms that specialise in prisoners' rights.
+The section also includes an International Human Rights table that recognises lawyers and law firms who represent claimants on human rights issues.

 Related sections: Administrative & Public Law, Immigration, Police Law

-This section covers allegations of negligent acts committed by professionals working in the healthcare or pharmaceutical sectors.
-These cases usually arise from accusations that the defendants did not follow accepted industry practices, leading to injury or death to the patient or claimant.
+This section covers claims for negligent acts committed by professionals working in the healthcare or pharmaceutical sectors.
+These cases usually arise from allegations that the defendant(s) did not follow accepted industry practices, leading to injury or death to the patient or claimant.

-Related sections: Court of Protection, Insurance, Personal Injury, Professional Discipline.
+Related sections: Court of Protection, Insurance, Life Sciences, Personal Injury, Professional Discipline.

 Commercial and Corporate Litigation